Nadai2010/StarknetEs-Cairo-Book/README.md

 <div align="center">
-  <h1>El lenguaje de programación Cairo  Book</h1>
+  <h1>The Cairo Programming Language Book</h1>
   <h3> Alexandria </h3>
   <img src="assets/alexandria.jpg" height="400" width="400">
 </div>

 ## Description

-This repository contains the source of "El lenguaje de programación Cairo " book, a comprehensive documentation of the Cairo 1 programming language.
+This repository contains the source of "The Cairo Programming Language" book, a comprehensive documentation of the Cairo 1 programming language.
 This documentation is your go-to resource for mastering Cairo, created and maintained by the Starknet community.
 You can read the book [online](https://cairo-book.github.io/).

 <div align="center">
   <h3> Created by builders, for builders 📜</h3>